-There are 5 main committees as follows;
+There are 4 main committees as follows;

-- The Finance, Premises and General Purposes Committee this meets at least four times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management. - The Audit Committee this is part of the Finance, Premises and General Purposes Committee and meets 3 times a year and is responsible for compliance with reporting and regulatory requirements and reporting, receiving reports from the Responsible Officer/internal audit and drafting the annual budget including setting staffing levels. - The Learning and Well-being Committee meets at least three times per year to review student achievement, wellbeing and the curriculum. - The Personnel and Training Committee meets at least three times per year to review human resources issues including the staffing structure, professional development, and policy - The Appointments and Standards Committee meets at least three times per year to advise the Chair of Governors and Full Governing Body on governing body and Committee membership, appointments, skills, experience, diversity, training requirements and policy
+- The Finance, Premises and General Purposes Committee this meets at least five times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management. - The Audit Committee this is part of the Finance, Premises and General Purposes Committee and meets at least three times a year and is responsible for compliance with reporting and regulatory requirements and reporting, receiving reports from the Responsible Officer/internal audit and drafting the annual budget including setting staffing levels. - The Learning and Well-being Committee meets at least three times per year to review student achievement, wellbeing and the curriculum. - The Personnel and Training Committee meets at least three times per year to review human resources issues including the staffing structure, professional development, and policy

-The following decisions are reserved to the Governing Body: to consider any proposals for changes to the status or constitution of the Academy and its committee structure, to appoint or remove the Chairman and/or Vice Chairman, to appoint the Headteacher and the Governance Professional, to approve the School Improvement Plan and budget.
+The following decisions are reserved to the Governing Body; to consider any proposals for changes to the status or constitution of the Academy and its committee structure, to appoint or remove the Chairman and/or Vice Chairman, to appoint the Headteacher and the Governance Professional, to approve the School Improvement Plan and budget.